-- 42.3.
-Where the holder of the Environmental Authorisation has a website, on such publicly accessible website. - 43.
+- 43.2. to anyone on request; and - 43.3.
+Where the holder of the Environmental Authorisation has a website, on such publicly accessible website. - 44.
 National government, provincial government, local authorities or committees appointed in terms of the conditions of this authorisation or any other public authority shall not be held responsible for any damages or losses suffered by the holder of the authorisation or his/her successor in title in any instance where construction or operation subsequent to construction be temporarily or permanently stopped for reasons of non-compliance by the holder of the authorisation with the conditions of authorisation as set out in this document or any other subsequent document emanating from these conditions of authorisation.

-Date of Environmental Authorisation: 2/09/2023
+Date of Environmental Authorisation: 09/04/2024

-Mr Sabelo Melaza
+Mr Sabelo Malaza